FatemaNabila98/CSE499B_Section-07/chatbotnlu.md

 - Where is [Bangladesh Specialized Hospital] Hospital

+- Address of [Labaid Hospital Dhanmondi] Hospital
+- [Labaid Hospital Dhanmondi] Hospital
--Address of [Labaid Hospital Dhanmondi] Hospital -[Labaid Hospital Dhanmondi] Hospital
+- I need the address of [Labaid Hospital Dhanmondi] Hospital
--I need the address of [Labaid Hospital Dhanmondi] Hospital -what is the address of [Labaid Hospital Dhanmondi] Hospital -Where is [Labaid Hospital Dhanmondi] Hospital
+- what is the address of [Labaid Hospital Dhanmondi] Hospital
+- Where is [Labaid Hospital Dhanmondi] Hospital

 - Address of [Square Hospital, Dhaka] Hospital